privacybydesign/irmago/README.md

 Technical documentation of all components of `irmago` and more can be found at https://irma.app/docs.

-## Running
+## Running (development)

-The easiest way to run the `irma` command line tool is using Docker.
+The easiest way to run the `irma` command line tool for development purposes is using Docker.

     docker-compose run irma